cduvallet/phdchat-philosophies/docs/phdchat.md

     |                   clean data.
     |── exploration  <- Jumble of iPython notebooks
     |                   with preliminary work.
 Label
-    |                   these by data + brief description.
+    |                   these by date + brief description.
     ├── analysis     <- Scripts used to produce files
     |                   in data/analysis/.
 For the most
     |                   part, Makefile calls these.